jbcodeforce/jbcodeforce.github.io/docs/aws.md

 ## Organization

-24 regions -> 2 to 6 availability zones per region: us-west-1-2a  [Global infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)
+24 regions -> 2 to 6 availability zones per region.
+Ex: us-west-1-2a.
+See [Global infrastructure map](https://aws.amazon.com/about-aws/global-infrastructure/).

 AZ is one or more DC with redundant power, networking and connectivity.
 Isolated from disasters.
 Interconnected with low latency.

 * EC2 is a regional service.